Henrygrif1/Space-Pirates-3D/README.md

 ### Mockups:
 ![Mockup](https://github.com/Henrygrif1/Space-Pirates-3D/blob/main/images/Mockup.png)

-### This is what will be shown when a player dies and is reapawning
+### This is what will be shown when a player dies and is reapawning:
 ![Pirate Death](https://github.com/Henrygrif1/Space-Pirates-3D/blob/main/images/Pirate_Death_Big.gif?raw=true)

 ***Made in Unity***